slyguy5646/CircuitMacro/KeycodeValues.md

 | `.RIGHT_BRACKET`     |  ] and }       |
 | `.SEMICOLON`     |  ] and }       |

-### Full keybindings that are not mentioned in this guide can be found on at the official documentation [here](https://docs.circuitpython.org/projects/hid/en/latest/api.html#adafruit_hid.keycode.Keycode).
+### A full list of keybindings including those not mentioned in this guide can be found at the official documentation [here](https://docs.circuitpython.org/projects/hid/en/latest/api.html#adafruit_hid.keycode.Keycode).